 The first step to roof maintenance: preventative care

 Before the snow starts to fall consistently, have your roof professionally inspected.
 If there is any damage that requires repairs, now is the time to identify it and get it taken care of.
-Your roof deserves an expert eye, and Lynchburg Roofing is here to offer that to you and help you get ahead of any problems that may be developing.
+Your roof deserves an expert eye, and Cenvar Roofing (formerly Lynchburg Roofing) is here to offer that to you and help you get ahead of any problems that may be developing.

 Clear your roof and gutters of debris